codyaholmes/crime-policing-and-population/README.md

 # Crime-Policing-Population Analysis
 A collection of data to be used for comparing crime statistics and policing incidents by population groups against the U.S. population distribution by race.
+For comments, improvements, or general questions, please reach out to me via my [LinkedIn page](https://www.linkedin.com/in/cody-a-holmes/).

 ## Crime Data
 The **FBI UCR 2004-2018 data.csv** file comprises of multiple tables from the Federal Bureau of Investigation's (FBI) Uniform Crime Reporting (UCR) website.
 Specifically, the data consist of Table 43 (Total Arrests by Race and Ethnicity) by year except for the year 2016, which was labeled Table 21 for an unknown reason.
 The scope of Table 21 for 2016, nonetheless, is the exact same as the Table 43s of all other years.
 The FBI published the data via PDF before 2004, and thus I do not include it for difficulty of extraction.